 The body of research specific to dental hygiene practice is underdeveloped, and there is a small cadre of researchers further stymied by challenges in access to graduate education.
 A recent labour survey undertaken by the national dental hygienists organization in Canada found that 14.3% of practicing hygienists have a baccalaureate degree (dental hygiene or other) and 2.1% of practicing hygienists have a graduate degree (dental hygiene or other) (9).
 There are few baccalaureate programmes in Canada, limiting access to graduate studies and research.
-There are currently no graduate programmes in dental hygiene in Canada, although several Master of Science in Dental Hygiene (MScDH) programmes do exist in the United States.
+There are currently no graduate programmes in dental hygiene (MScDH) programmes do exist in the United States.
 The lack of access to graduate studies contributes to limiting development of research skills among dental hygienists.